Policies

 We think too much about land and not enough about space

-In Australia, 2.9 million households out of a total housing stock of 9.8 million dwellings are renters[4].
+In Australia, 2.9 million households out of a total housing stock of 9.8 million dwellings are renters[2].
 That's 31% of Australian households, a significant number.
-Governments have worked hard to get us to own our homes, but they’ve largely ignored people who don’t.
+Governments have worked hard to encourage us to own our homes, but they’ve largely overlooked those who don’t.
 Because of this preference, almost anyone who rents will tell you they feel exposed.
-Very little is in place to protect renters from high rental increases, poor or no maintenance, the threat of eviction, and so forth.
+Very little is in place to protect renters from high rental increases, poor or inadequate maintenance, the threat of eviction, and other issues.
 With interest rates on the rise, there's anecdotal evidence that renters are given two letters from their landlord — one is a rent increase, and the other is an eviction notice.
 The renter is given no choice other than to pick one.

-The Good Party wants renters' rights firmly on the national housing affordability agenda.
-One option would be the promotion of five-year leases.
+The Good Party aims to firmly place renters' rights on the national housing affordability agenda.
+One option would be to promote five-year leases.
 What could be in it for the landlord offering such a long-term lease?

-• annual rent increases tied to whichever is the lessor, the CPI or WPI (National Wage Price Index)
+• Annual rent increases tied to whichever is the lesser, the CPI or WPI (National Wage Price Index)

 What’s the advantage for a renter on a five-year lease?
 Security.
-The property owner would only be able to break the lease subject to negotiation (with the tenant).
+The property owner would only be able to break the lease, subject to negotiation with the tenant.
 The tenant, however, would be permitted to end the rental agreement with, say, three months’ notice.
-There would have to be a penalty for this to discourage it — for example, the bond goes to the homeowner.
+A penalty would be necessary to discourage this behaviour.
+For example, the bond would go to the homeowner.

 Another advantage would be predictable rent increases, which could be offset against any agreed improvements to the property undertaken by the renter.